NYU-CS9053/Syllabus/README.md

 ### Participation

 Ask as many questions as you have.
 I would encourage you to ask the questions in class by raising your hand.
 However, I understand that you may not feel comfortable asking in front of a large group and so would prefer to ask your question anonymously.
 To facilitate as many questions in-class as possible, we will be using a NYU student built application called [edu.chat](https://edu.chat).
 Each of you will get an individual login.
-In addition, to be able to ask questions anonymously, I will be providing anonymous login information as well (will be posted here as soon as it's setup).
+In addition, to be able to ask questions anonymously, I will be posting anonymous login credentials.
 I will be monitoring the chat throughout lecture and will answer questions as they are asked.
+A link to the course's specific edu.chat URL, information about your login and the anonymous login will be captured and updated [here](edu.chat.md).

 ### GitHub Usage